-From John Milsteed in Australia who recently installed SDS on a 3300 engine: "The system is still working well, picked up around 8-10 kts indicated due to the rpm increase and fuel usage went from 26 Lts/hr. to around 18 Liters/hr.- not bad".
+From John Milsteed in Australia who recently installed SDS fuel injection on a Jabiru 3300 engine: "The system is still working well, picked up around 8-10 kts indicated due to the rpm increase and fuel usage went from 26 Lts/hr. to around 18 Liters/hr.- not bad".

 Some photos of John's installation below: